UNITE Foundation Scholarship 2022-23

 Eligible applicants must meet the following criteria:

-- have ‘firmly’ accepted an offer of a place at King’s on an eligible programme, or be continuing on their existing programme in 2020-21;
+- have ‘firmly’ accepted an offer of a place at King’s on an eligible programme, or be continuing on your existing programme in 2022-23;

 - you should be undertaking your first full-time undergraduate degree;

-- you should not be an end-on student continuing from a foundation degree or HND to an honours degree;
+- you are NOT an end-on student continuing from a foundation degree or HND to an honours degree;

-- you should be a home undergraduate, aged 25 or under and starting or continuing in September 2020;
+- you should be a home status undergraduate, aged 25 or under and starting or continuing in September 2022;

-- have an assessed household income of £25,000 pa or less each year;
+- you have an assessed household income of £25,000 per annum or less each year;

-- you must have given Student Finance England ‘consent to share’ your financial information with the College;
+- you have given Student Finance England ‘consent to share’ your financial information with the College;

 What accommodation is being offered?

-The accommodation offered will be at Moonraker Point, Great Suffolk Street, London SE1 0BU.
+The Unite Foundation Scholarship scheme offers students the full cost of accommodation at Moonraker Point, Great Suffolk Street, London SE1 0BU.
+Alternative Unite properties are also available.

 Successful applicants will be offered a single study en suite bedroom in a shared flat with a communal kitchen.
 The flats will be shared with a mixture of other King’s students.
 Your accommodation costs for this room will be fully covered for all 52 weeks of the year, up to a maximum of 3 years, subject to continuing eligibility.